wacncontent/CustomizeTool/addCommentOutput/articles/hdinsight/hdinsight-apache-storm-tutorial-get-started.md

 	Use  __Select__ to save the __Node Pricing Tiers__ information.

 8. Select __Optional Configuration__.
-This blade allows you to select the cluster version, as well as configure other optional settings such as joining a __Virtual Network__ or setting up an __External Metastore__ to hold data for Hive and Oozie.
+This blade allows you to select the cluster version, as well as configure other optional settings such as joining a __Virtual Network__.

 	![Optional configuration blade](./media/hdinsight-apache-storm-tutorial-get-started/optionalconfiguration.png)